Get exclusive member benefits & effect social change. Join Today

 Potassium is a mineral that is found in the foods you eat.
-It is also an electrolyte, which conducts electrical impulses throughout the body.
-Potassium assists in a range of essential body functions, including:
+It is also an electrolyte.
+Electrolytes conducts electrical impulses throughout the body.
+They assist in a range of essential body functions, including:

 Potassium isn’t produced naturally by the body, so it’s important to consume the right balance of potassium-rich foods and beverages.
-Consuming too little potassium can lead to serious health consequences, while taking in too much can cause both temporary and long-term health problems.
-Healthy kidneys maintain normal potassium levels because they remove excess amounts through urine.
+Consuming too little potassium can lead to serious health consequences.
+However, taking in too much can also cause temporary or long-term health problems.
+Healthy kidneys maintain normal potassium levels in the body because they remove excess amounts through urine.

 Potassium is most commonly derived from foods.
 Potassium-rich sources include:

 Most people get enough potassium just by eating a balanced diet.
 For low potassium levels, a doctor may prescribe the mineral in supplemental form.
 If you have a severe deficiency, you may need intravenous (IV, through a vein) treatment.

 Certain conditions can cause potassium deficiencies, or hypokalemia.
 These include:

-Symptoms of hypokalemia depend on the severity of your deficiency.
 A temporary decrease in potassium may not cause any symptoms.
 For example, if you sweat a lot from a hard workout, your potassium levels may normalize after eating a meal or drinking electrolytes before any damage is done.
-Severe deficiency, however, can be life-threatening.
-Signs of potassium deficiency are:

 Hypokalemia is usually diagnosed with a blood test.
 Your doctor may also order an electrocardiogram of the heart, as well as an arterial blood gas test to measure pH levels in the body.